LaoZZZZZ/bartender-1.0/README.md

 A center is the consensus barcode of all barcodes within that barcode.

 ##I had hard time to compile bartender due to the boost installation.

+First, download and install boost by following the instructions in boost official webpage.
+Remember specify the installation directory by setting the prefix.
+Second, export BOOST_INSTALL_DIR=install directory.

+In this way, the problem should be solved.